cgarbin/cgarbin.github.io/README.md

 The blog uses [Jekyll](http://jekyllrb.com/) and the [Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/).

+Organization:

+- Posts are in the `_posts` directory.
+- Images are in the `images` directory.
+- Static pages are in the `_pages` directory.

 ## Adding tags and categories pages

 This method uses [the jekyll-archives plugin](https://github.com/jekyll/jekyll-archives).